Follow-up observations of apparently one-off sources from the Parkes telescope: Observation and data reduction

 Data collected from the Multibeam and UWL receivers were processed using search pipelines based on the pulsar/FRB single pulse searching package \emph{\sc presto}~\citep{Ransom01}.
 We processed the full band data from the Multibeam receiver following a well-used pipeline~\citep{Zhang20}, but divided the UWL data into a series of sub-bands ranging from 128 to 3328\,MHz based on a tiered strategy~\citep{Kumar21_11a}.
-Data were dedispersed in a range of DM values of DM$_{\rm det}$ $\pm$ 20 pc\,cm$^{-3}$, with a step of $0.1$\,cm$^{-3}$.
+Strong narrow-band and short-duration broadband radio frequency interference (RFI) were identified and marked using the \emph{\sc presto} routine \emph{\sc rfifind}.
+Data were then dedispersed in a range of DM values of DM$_{\rm det}$ $\pm$ 20 pc\,cm$^{-3}$, with a step of $0.1$\,cm$^{-3}$.
 Single pulse candidates with signal-to-noise ratio (S/N) greater than 7 were recorded and visually inspected.
-For the data with full Stokes information, the de-dispersed polarization data were calibrated using the {\sc psrchive} software package~\citep{Hotan04} with correction for differential gain and phase between the receivers achieved through the injection of a noise diode signal before each observation.
-Rotation measures (RMs) for all detected pulses were measured using the {\sc rmfit} program, searching for a peak in the linearly polarized flux $L = \sqrt{Q^2 + U^2}$, within the RM range from $-4000$ to 4000\,rad\,m$^{2}$, with a step of $1$\,rad\,m$^{2}$. {\sc rmfit} corrects for Faraday rotation for each trial RM, producing a total linear polarization profile and an RM spectrum.
+To minimize the false positives caused by statistical noise fluctuations or structured RFI, a candidate was identified as a detected pulse only if it exhibited a plausible sweep in the dedispersed frequency-time plane.
+For multibeam data, the candidate also had to be detected in no more than three adjacent beams.
+For the data with full Stokes information, the de-dispersed polarization data were calibrated using the {\sc psrchive} software package~\citep{Hotan04, Straten12} with correction for differential gain and phase between the receivers achieved through the injection of a noise diode signal before each observation.
+Rotation measures (RMs) for all detected pulses were measured using the {\sc rmfit} program in the package {\sc psrchive}~\citep{Hotan04, Straten12}, searching for a peak in the linearly polarized flux $L = \sqrt{Q^2 + U^2}$, within the RM range from $-4000$ to 4000\,rad\,m$^{2}$, with a step of $1$\,rad\,m$^{2}$. {\sc rmfit} corrects for Faraday rotation for each trial RM, producing a total linear polarization profile and an RM spectrum.
 A Gaussian fit was then applied to determine the optimal RM along with its 1$\sigma$ uncertainty.